When hiring for an open position, you may be wondering if your best bet is internal recruitment or to hire a newcomer.

 Lateral moves and promotions can leave a gap in your organizational structure.
 Unless a job becomes obsolete, you may need to hire someone from the outside at some point anyway.

 Lateral moves and promotions need to be planned strategically.
 Make sure you have mapped out your org map and any potential holes that may need to be filled.

 If employees keep seeing many others get promoted from within, and fewer new ideas are brought to the table, employees may start to become too comfortable.
 It may be harder to bring about true changes within the organization since everyone will be used to working with the same people.

 What Does Internal Recruiting Do for Morale?

-Promoting internally, rather than hiring from outside the company is an impactful way to bring team members closer together.
-When an outsider is brought into a position that a longtime employee has been vying for, tensions will mount and morale will sink.
+It truly depends on your company culture and how you handle the internal recruitment process.
+Promoting internally rather than hiring outside the company can be an impactful way to bring team members closer together.
+When an outsider is brought into a position a longtime employee has been vying for, tensions will mount, and morale will sink.
 The resulting feeling for that employee is: why bother?

-- Saves money in training a new employee from the ground up
+- save money in training a new employee from the ground up

 Boosting employee morale is a key part of creating a winning culture.
 And a company’s hiring practices can have a direct impact on that morale.
 If internal recruiting isn’t possible for some reason, at least involve current employees in the hiring process.
-You can do this by letting them be part of the interview and selection process of their new team members.
+You can do this by letting them be part of their new team members’ interviews and selection.

 We are the #un-eap – and you’ll see why!
 We are the ultimate workforce wellness platform.